Book review History Reading & Writing Unputdownable

 Conclusion

-A History of Reading is an engrossing reading experience.
-Its language is gorgeous; its images are beautiful, and it makes you think about all kinds of fantastic questions.
+A History of Reading is an engrossing experience.
+Its language is gorgeous, its imagery beautiful, and it provokes thought on all kinds of interesting questions.

-This is exactly the kind you want to read with a highlighter in your hand.
-It is a book born out of its author’s own appetite for books and reading.
-However, it’s not a book that can be devoured in a single seating.
-It’s not highly demanding either.
-If reading is your indulgence, then you might cherish a stroll through the material than a gallop.
+This is the kind of book you will want to read with a highlighter in your hand.
+Born from its author’s deep passion for books and reading, it’s not something to be devoured in one sitting.
+It’s not overly demanding either.
+If reading is your indulgence, you may savor a stroll through its pages rather than rushing through it.

 A History of Reading shines in constructing a through-line of passion for reading even as every chapter can be read separately.
 The chapters are stand-alone vignettes, not necessarily following a chronological model.
 The research is solid and it serves as a springboard into the history of scholarship.

-Alberto Manguel is not only one of the most erudite people on the planet, but he is also a deft craftsman of sweeping tours of history and intense narratives.
+Alberto Manguel is not only one of the most erudite figures on the planet, but he is also a master of crafting sweeping tours of history and intense narratives.
 His book bears a testimony to his craft and will remain a force not easily forgotten.

 ©BookJelly.
 All rights reserved